Agoric/documentation/main/guides/zoe/contract-upgrade.md

 # Contract Upgrade

-The return value when starting a contract includes a capability that conveys the right to upgrade the contract instance.
-A call to [E(zoe).startInstance(...)](/reference/zoe-api/zoe.md#e-zoe-startinstance-installation-issuerkeywordrecord-terms-privateargs) returns a record of several objects that carry different powers.
+The return value when starting a contract includes a capability to upgrade the contract instance.
+A call to [E(zoe).startInstance(...)](/reference/zoe-api/zoe.md#e-zoe-startinstance-installation-issuerkeywordrecord-terms-privateargs) returns a [kit](/guides/ertp/#method-naming-structure) of [facets](/glossary#facet); that is a record of several objects that represent different ways to access the contract instance.
 The `publicFacet` and `creatorFacet` are defined by the contract.
 The [`adminFacet`](/reference/zoe-api/zoe.html#adminFacet) is defined by Zoe and includes methods to upgrade the contract.